nomis51/word-finder/README.md

 # word-finder
-A word finder for french words.
+A word finder for french and english words.
 Could be adapt to use other languages.

 # Requirements
-- .NET 6
+- Node.js

 # How to use
 - Run the app
 - Input the letters you have
 - Input either the length of the word you need to find OR a word template
+- Pick a language

 Examples :